Kane96/City-Kitty-Game/README.md

 [Link to game (WebGL)](https://kane96.github.io/City-Kitty-Game/)

 Once the game has started, press space to jump and escape to pause the game and/or change the settings.
-Avoid hazards and see how far you can get!
+Avoid hazards, collect cat food and see how far you can get!

 <img src="https://i.imgur.com/R83XWHs.png" alt="Gameplay" width="700"/>